troplolBE/bettercorrectors/PEDAGO.md

 parameter to only grab what I need in the imposed timeframe.
 This is going to make life a lot easier and programs a lot faster due to less requests to do.

+So for now, the program is going to ask for the timeframe in which it is supposed to search for 'bad evaluations'.
+The program then runs through all the api call and the transforms the gathered data.
+Results are shown on the screen and stored in a file or database.

 ### User Interactions

 For the user interactions I first tought that the best solution to do it is to use a command line program.
 Efficient and